 The intuitive design of the Vitamix 5200 makes it easy to use.
 A single dial allows control over ten speeds, and a mode switch for high/variable options could not be simpler to operate.
 The rubber lid is spill-proof and features a drop-in hole to add ingredients or utilize the included tamper to break up air pockets or push stubborn ingredients toward the blade mid-session.
 The powerful stainless steel blade crushes ice in an instant.

-Don’t worry if you overwork this blender because it has an automatic shut-off to keep it from burning out, and the hefty sticker price comes with a seven-year warranty to keep you blending for years.
+You don’t have to worry about overworking the motor because it has an automatic shut-off to keep it from burning out, and the hefty sticker price comes with a seven-year warranty to keep you blending for years.

-Best Pressure Cooker: Instant Pot Duo 7-in-1 Electric Pressure Cooker
+Instant Pot Duo 7-in-1 Electric Pressure Cooker, 6 Quart

 Remembers previous settings